Parents With Confidence

 17.Bundle up and head out on a nighttime nature walk with flashlights

-18.Head to the local animal shelter to cuddle and feed the animals
+18.Head to the local animal shelter or outdoor petting zoo to cuddle and feed the animals

 19.Cook a meal together